Sathriyan (2017 film): Plot

 Meanwhile, Shankar's gang follows Guna to kill him, and he gets stabbed but survives with the help of Dr. Chandran.
 Niranjana's family learns about Guna's relationship with her and refuses to accept it.
 Guna gets into a scuffle with Niranjana's brother.
 Shankar and his gang try to kill Guna again, and Guna ends up killing Shankar and eloping with Niranjana to Thondi while Ravi and the police continue to search for him.
 Guna asks Chandran to fetch ₹7 lakhs, his passport, and his mother's wedding chain from his home, and Chandran goes to Guna's house.
 One of Ravi's men informs Ravi about someone's presence in the house.
-Ravi and three of his men wait outside to stab the man as they think it is Guna.
+Ravi and three of his men wait outside to stab the man, as they think it is Guna.
 They stab the man, who turns out to be Chandran.
-Ravi asks where Guna is, but Chandran refuses to tell, and Ravi tells him to tell Guna that he will find them and bring Niranjana home by killing Guna even if it takes 10 years and lets Chandran go.
+Ravi asks where Guna is, but Chandran refuses to tell.
+Ravi tells him to tell Guna that he will find them and bring Niranjana home by killing Guna, and lets Chandran go.

 Guna is furious that Ravi, whom he thought of as his own brother, tried to kill him.
 He goes to Trichy, where a chase and fight ensue between Guna, Ravi, and his gang, with Guna gaining the upper hand and slashing Ravi multiple times.
 Ravi asks Guna to kill him, but Guna cannot bring himself to do so.
-He asks Ravi to leave everything like him and takes him to the hospital.
+He asks Ravi to leave everything and takes him to the hospital.
 Guna also convinces his friend from Shankar's gang to leave the violent life behind and join him.
-The film ends with Guna, Niranjana, Chandran, and his girlfriend, having married and Ravi with his wife and children coming to Niranjana's home and her mother taking an aarti to everyone.
+The film ends with Guna, Niranjana, Chandran, and his girlfriend having married; Ravi, his wife, and his children coming to Niranjana's home; and her mother taking an aarti to everyone.